The Power of Few

 The Power of Few is a 2013 American drama film directed, written and produced by Leone Marucci.
 The Power of Few was produced by Marucci through Steelyard Pictures with Q'orianka Kilcher and her company iQ Films.

 Plot

 It is a crime drama featuring five interconnected stories, set in New Orleans.

 Cast

-The film has an ensemble cast that includes Christopher Walken, Christian Slater, Q'orianka Kilcher, Anthony Anderson, Jesse Bradford, Moon Bloodgood, Nicky Whelan, Devon Gearhart, Juvenile, Navid Negahban, Jordan Prentice, and Derek Richardson.
+The film has an ensemble cast that includes Christopher Walken, Fisher Ashworth, Christian Slater, Q'orianka Kilcher, Anthony Anderson, Jesse Bradford, Moon Bloodgood, Nicky Whelan, Devon Gearhart, Juvenile, Navid Negahban, Jordan Prentice, and Derek Richardson.

 Production

 Marucci and Kilcher set out to make the production process "interactive", with The Power of Few website used to disclose many details of production, as well as to solicit audience feedback.
 From online casting to online editing, the global audience was provided original material from the film (and an online editing system) and invited to help create the finished film.
 The interactive collaboration continued beyond the website as the production ran a community outreach program in New Orleans during filming.